 While there are many similarities between these two products, there are a number of important differences.

-While there is a hosted, multi-tenant version of Sage CRM called SageCRM.com, this is a relatively basic version of the product.
+While there is a multi-tenant cloud version of Sage CRM called SageCRM.com, this is a currently a more basic version of the product.
 This article will focus on the on-premise version of Sage CRM.

 We won’t go into all the differences between hosting and owning software, but generally speaking, Salesforce requires no IT resources to run.
 On the other hand, any in-house solution requires installing and maintaining a server or servers – which includes managing uptime, software updates and backups.